-Aducanumab is amonoclonal antibody.
+Aducanumab is an antibody.
 In our bodies, antibodies “mark” or “label” molecules that need to be removed by the immune system.
 Normally, these are bacteria, viruses, and toxins.
-Aducanumab was manufactured to stick to amyloid protein, enabling the immune system to gradually remove the protein from the brain.
-Aducanumab is delivered via an infusion — directly into the vein through a needle or catheter — once a month.
-The length of each infusion appointment varies from 1 to 3 hours.
-Aducanumab must be administered over the long-term (at least a year) for maximum benefit.
+Aducanumab was manufactured to mark amyloid protein, enabling the immune system to gradually remove the protein from the brain.

 Is aducanumab safe?

 Like any medication, aducanumab also has side effects.
-The side effect seen most commonly during the studies was amyloid-related imaging abnormalities (ARIA): removing of amyloid may cause leakiness of blood vessels and swelling in the brain.
-Regular brain MRI scans are required during treatment with aducanumab to monitor any changes.
+The side effect seen most commonly during the studies was amyloid-related imaging abnormalities (ARIA).
+This is leakiness of blood vessels and swelling in the brain that is thought to be caused by removing amyloid protein.
+Periodic brain MRI scans are required during treatment with aducanumab to monitor any changes.

 I am a patient at Cleveland Clinic Lou Ruvo Center for Brain Health.
 How can I be evaluated for aducanumab?

-You can consult with your neurology provider about aducanumab during your next scheduled appointment.
+You can talk to your neurology provider about aducanumab during your next scheduled appointment.
 If you do not currently have an appointment scheduled, please contact us or send a MyChart message if you want more information from your provider about aducanumab.

 I am NOT a patient at Cleveland Clinic Lou Ruvo Center for Brain Health.
 How can I be evaluated for aducanumab?

-If you are not currently a patient at the Lou Ruvo Center for Brain Health but are interested in being evaluated for Alzheimer’s disease, please ask your current doctor to send a referral to Cleveland Clinic Lou Ruvo Center for Brain Health and then contact us to schedule an appointment with one of our neurology providers.
+If you are not a patient at the Lou Ruvo Center for Brain Health but are interested in being evaluated for Alzheimer’s disease, please ask your current doctor to send a referral to Cleveland Clinic Lou Ruvo Center for Brain Health.
+Then, you can contact us to schedule an appointment with one of our neurology providers.

 I am a current patient at the Lou Ruvo Center for Brain Health.
 Should I make an appointment to come in sooner?

 There is no need to rush treatment with aducanumab.
-This is a long-term treatment that should not be started lightly.
+This is a long-term treatment that should be started only after careful consideration.
 If you have questions about aducanumab or anything else prior to your next scheduled neurology appointment, please send your care team a message via MyChart.